 AI Consolidates Discussion of 250 People into One

-AI startup Unanimous AI conducted a large-scale AI-assisted online deliberation with 277 American participants to mark the 250th anniversary of the founding of the United States.
-On the 'Thinkscape' platform using 'hypercommunication' technology, participants were divided into small groups while being connected in real-time by AI agents, and through approximately 20 minutes of deliberation, they derived collective answers.
-This technology, which enables high-quality discussions at a scale of hundreds of people, is positioned as a novel approach to drawing out collective intelligence through AI.
+AI startup Unanimous AI conducted a large-scale AI-assisted online deliberation involving 277 Americans to commemorate the 250th anniversary of the founding of the United States.
+On the platform Thinkscape using 'hypercommunication' technology, participants divided into small groups while being connected in real-time by AI agents, and through approximately 20 minutes of deliberation, derived a collective answer.
+This technology, which enables high-quality discussions at the scale of hundreds of people, is positioned as a new approach to drawing out collective intelligence through AI.

 In commemoration of the 250th anniversary of the founding of the United States, an experiment in large-scale group deliberation using AI was conducted.
-Using the 'Thinkscape' platform developed by AI startup Unanimous AI, 277 Americans randomly selected from across the nation participated in an approximately 20-minute online deliberation.
-They discussed the question "What are the top 3 innovations America has contributed to the world over the past 250 years?" and derived a collective answer.
+Using a platform called Thinkscape developed by AI startup Unanimous AI, 277 Americans randomly selected from across the nation participated in approximately 20 minutes of online deliberation.
+They discussed the theme "What are the top 3 innovations the United States has contributed to the world over the past 250 years?" and derived a collective answer.

-Large-group discussions have an inherent difficulty in succeeding.
-In typical business meetings or focus groups (small groups for gathering opinions), the quality of discussion deteriorates once participants exceed 8 to 10 people.
-This is because there is insufficient time for everyone to speak, and "coherent conversations" involving hundreds of people have been impractical until now.
-This experiment directly addressed this fundamental challenge with technology.
+In general, discussion among large groups is difficult to conduct effectively.
+In typical business meetings or focus groups (small groups for opinion gathering), the quality of discussion declines when participants exceed 8-10 people.
+This is because it becomes impossible to allocate time for everyone to speak, and "coordinated discussions" involving hundreds of people have been impractical until now.
+This experiment took a technological approach to this fundamental challenge.

-Unanimous AI adopted what is called 'hypercommunication' technology.
-The approach divides participants into multiple small groups that conduct parallel discussions, while specialized AI agents connect all small groups in real-time, allowing the entire process to function as a single deliberation.
-In this experiment, 277 people were divided into parallel deliberation spaces of 4-5 people each, with AI agents integrating these discussions.
+Unanimous AI adopted what is called "hypercommunication" technology.
+The mechanism divides participants into multiple small groups and facilitates parallel discussions while specialized AI agents connect all small groups in real-time, making the entire process function as a single deliberation.
+In this experiment, 277 participants were divided into parallel deliberation spaces of 4-5 people each, and AI agent groups integrated these spaces.

-During the deliberation process, participants could express their opinions through text, voice, or video.
-A total of 94 ideas were submitted by the group as a whole, followed by a filtering process.
-The participants had diverse political and social backgrounds and were recruited broadly from different regions across the nation.
-A distinctive feature was that it was designed as 'deliberation' involving substantiation and counterargument, rather than simple survey responses.
+During the deliberation process, participants could express their opinions in text, voice, or video format.
+A total of 94 ideas were generated across the group, after which a winnowing process was conducted.
+Participants had diverse political and social backgrounds and were recruited broadly from different regions across the country.
+A distinctive feature was that it was designed as true "deliberation" incorporating reasoning and counterarguments, rather than simply collecting survey responses.

-The background to this experiment's prominence is growing interest in 'collective intelligence' through AI.
-The concept is that rather than simply adding together the knowledge or judgments held by many people, one can achieve higher-quality collective decision-making by refining them through discussion.
-Unanimous AI refers to this concept as 'collective super-intelligence,' and it has been covered by media outlets like VentureBeat since about two years ago.
+The attention this experiment attracts is due to growing interest in "collective intelligence" powered by AI.
+The underlying idea is that rather than simply aggregating knowledge and judgment held by many people, refining them through deliberation enables higher-quality collective decision-making.
+Unanimous AI refers to this concept as "collective superintelligence," and it has been covered by media outlets like VentureBeat for the past two years.

-These efforts to realize large-scale deliberation through AI are seen as having potential applications across a wide range of domains, including democratic decision-making, policymaking, and consensus-building within organizations.
-However, the transparency of how AI agents adjust the flow of discussion and the question of how faithfully participants' opinions are reflected will likely become focal points in future discussion.
-As a proof-of-concept demonstrating the viability of the technology, this experiment represents a significant first step.
+These efforts to realize large-scale deliberation through AI are seen as having potential applications across a wide range of fields including democratic decision-making, policy development, and consensus-building within organizations.
+At the same time, questions about the transparency of how AI agents adjust the flow of discussion and the extent to which participants' true opinions are faithfully reflected will likely become focal points for future debate.
+As a demonstration case showing the effectiveness of the technology, this experiment represents an important first step.

 This article is an original work independently written and edited by the AI issue editorial team based on factual reporting. © AI issue.
 Unauthorized reproduction, redistribution, or use for AI training is prohibited.